 The Division 2 is filled with things to do, places to explore, guns to collect and enemies to kill.
-For returning players, much of this will feel familiar.
-But for players who didn’t put any time into the first game, The Division 2 might feel overwhelming.
-So here are some tips for new and veteran players.
+And after a massive sale and a new expansion, there might be a lot of players either returning to the game or playing it for the first time.
+So here are some updated tips for new and veteran players.

 You can do this by playing the first game or, much more easily, reading the in-game dossiers that are unlocked at the start of the sequel.
 You can also catch snippets of back-story during The Division 2’s loading screens.
 Note that you can flip through three different types of tips and then cycle through the tips in that category.
 Pick “World” and then click through them.